It's tempting to imagine the progress of the human race as if it were a

 chrisbradshaw/iStock/Getty Images

-In the United States, we like to heap criticism on nations like Russia and Uganda
+In the United States, we like to heap criticism on nations like

 for passing laws that stomp on the rights and dignity of homosexuals.